 - Create a video trailer featuring the talent explaining exactly what is new and different and what to listen for with specific times to tune in.
 Feature the video on the website’s main page and consider buying social media ads to promote it as well.

 - Put promos on the air frequently that communicate the excitement of the changes and use the term “new” as much as possible.
 Even if the biggest changes are bringing back a previously retired segment, it’s still “new” to the schedule.

 - Treat each major element as a mini-brand.
 How can each become famous through promotion, marketing, and teasing?

 Tips and Best Practices

-- September is the time you want to introduce the new features to the public.
-But don’t wait until then to put them on the air.
+- New features debut in September, but don’t wait until then to put them on the air.
 Get them on with a soft launch in August.
-Spend a week or two working out the kinks so that when the campaign starts, it’s ready for prime time!
-Several clients are introducing new games over the last two weeks of August so they’re ready to rock right after Labor Day.
+Spend a week or two working out the kinks so that it’s ready for prime time when the campaign starts!
+Be ready to rock right after Labor Day.

 - Challenge each person on the show to bring new creative energy.
-What can each person do to personally grow?
+What can each person do to grow personally?
 How will you individually become a better personality?

-- Set new goals.
-This is a good time to establish or reset objectives.
+- While you’re at it, set new goals or reset objectives.
 For guidance on how to set (non-ratings) goals, go here.

 September is the start of the last 1/3 of the year.
 Don’t let it sneak up on you!
-Plan early to win the attention of listeners by starting new routines and getting into their new fall season. be a part of it with something new, fresh, and exciting.
+Plan early to win listeners’ attention by starting new routines and participating in the new fall season with something fresh and exciting.